 Product Review: Egg-Bot KitBy Robert Cong

 Robots have been designed to duplicate images on paper, create designs on canvas, even paint parking grids on asphalt.
-The Egg-Bot represents an advancement in art robot technology, for it is capable of reproducing images on round surfaces.
+The original Egg-Bot by Evil Mad Science, represents an advancement in art robot technology, for it is capable of reproducing images on round surfaces.

-Egg-Bot UsesAs the name implies, the Egg-Bot can re-create a graphic image, drawing or photograph on an Easter egg.
+Egg-Bot UsesAs the name implies, the Egg-Bot can recreate a graphic image, drawing or photograph on an egg.
 You can create eggs resembling family members and have fun separating the "good eggs" from the "bad eggs."
-Other holiday uses include decorating Christmas ornaments and etching mini pumpkins.
+Use it for Easter egg decoration, decorating Christmas ornaments and etching mini pumpkins.

 You can put images on golf balls and ping pong balls.
-You can forge signatures on baseballs (you didn't hear that here).
 Advanced users can put designs on wine glasses.
 Substituting an engraving tool for a pen, you can create designs on hard objects.
 You may use just about any round or egg-shaped object between 1.25" and 4.25" in diameter.

 Building the Egg-BotAssembly is relatively simple and should take less than two hours.
 All tools are included, instructions and software are available online, and no soldering or programming is required.
 The robot is compatible with Mac, Windows or Linux and is normally controlled through a free vector graphics program such as Inkscape.
 Take care to calibrate carefully.
 The suction cups that hold the object require precision to hold the egg steady without breaking it.
 Calibrating the pen is critical for ensuring the artwork is duplicated accurately.